 (i) Checks.
 Payable in U.S. funds.
 Personal checks will only be accepted at this sale pursuant to the Cashier's procedures.
 Persons desiring to purchase horses for the first time with the use of personal checks should present letters of introduction from their banks.
-Prospective purchasers may save time, trouble and expense by using currency or bankers checks drawn on banks acceptable to the Company.
+Prospective Purchasers may save time, trouble and expense by using currency or bankers checks drawn on banks acceptable to the Company.

 (ii) Exchange Rates.
 Purchasers should use current United States funds for all payments.
 Foreign currency and foreign drafts are subject to discount as exchange rates fluctuate; therefore, if Standardbred elects to accept payment in foreign currency, it reserves the right to collect any shortfall determined upon conversion to United States funds as if a default had occurred.

 (d) Release of Horses.
-Upon and only upon full and final payment to the cashier or written approval of credit for the horse by the sale manager, the cashier will issue an order which shall be presented by the purchaser to the stable manager for delivery of the horse.
+Upon and only upon full and final payment to the Cashier or written approval of credit for the horse by the Sale Manager, the Cashier will issue an order which shall be presented by the Purchaser to the stable manager for delivery of the horse.
 Purchasers are cautioned not to lose these orders, as they entitle bearers to possession of the purchased horse.

-(e) Release of Registration Papers.
+(e) Release of Registrations.

-Notwithstanding anything else in these Terms and Conditions, if purchaser buys a whole or part interest in one or more horses at the sale (whether through individual or entity capacity), no registration papers will be released until payment for all interests in horses purchased by purchaser has been received by Standardbred Horse Sales Company and has cleared.
+Notwithstanding anything else in these Terms and Conditions, if Purchaser buys a whole or part interest in one or more horses at the sale (whether through individual or entity capacity), no registration papers will be released until payment for all interests in horses purchased by Purchaser has been received by Standardbred Horse Sales Company and has cleared.